-Learn about the history of transit at the world’s oldest and largest museum of its kind!
+Learn about the history of transit at the world’s first and largest museum of its kind!

 A group of members from Railroad.net visiting the Seashore Trolley Museum

 Seashore Trolley Museum proudly continues the legacy of its founders by maintaining and sharing our world-class transit collections and knowledge with you.
 Our exhibits and guides call attention to the technological, aesthetic, and historically significant characteristics of our collections.

 Our Main Campus

 is at 195 Log Cabin Road, Kennebunkport, Maine 04046.
 Our Satellite